wetlife/workstationCreation/README.md

     * by typing ```&> /p/a/t/h/someFile```, one redirects standard out and standard error to the file named someFile located at /p/a/t/h/;
   *

+### Write Technical Documents With $\LaTeX$ Like a Pro
+The most pleasing and efficient workflow I've used to typeset technical documents is using the workflow laid out beautifully [here by Dale Lukas Peterson](http://dlpeterson.com/2013/08/latex-workflow/):

 Tags:
 linux,
 vim,